Jonastjep/EMG_Analysis/README.md

 # EMG_Analysis
-Analysis of the data from electromyograms done in Advanced Electronics
+Analysis of the data from electromyograms done in Advanced Electronics.

+See Muscular_Fatigue_Data_Analysis.ipynb for the code that generated the graphs below.

 ## Example of Short Time Fourier Transform - no noise and high noise